edemaine/followshows-to-trakt/README.md

 setInterval(() => document.getElementById('more-contents').click(),500)
 ```

+Wait until the page converges,
+with a date that you joined followshows at the bottom.
 Then copy/paste the entire page into a text file `followshows.txt`.

 Alternatively, use the following code to output the contents to console, then